noverlean/CafeApi/README.md

 # ☕ CafeApi — Coffee Shop Server with Remote Ordering

 CafeApi is a backend application for a coffee shop that enables remote ordering and pickup.
-Inspired by the HotFix concept, it allows users to place orders in advance and pick them up when ready.
+Inspired by the HotFix concept, it allows users to place orders in advance and pick them up when ready!
 The project showcases a modern tech stack including Docker, Spring Boot, and OpenAPI.

 ---